 Parents/guardians and pupils have the right not to receive direct marketing, which means that schools will have to gain explicit ‘opt in’ consent before sending out marketing material.
 This will be relevant in cases where schools target parents/guardians for fundraising; advertise their school prospectus or put advertising literature in pupils’ book bags about other organisations!

-Schools will be required to keep clear records of all consent they obtain and they must inform individuals of their ‘right to withdraw consent’ at the time, and offer easy ways to do this.
-When obtaining consent directly from children, schools will be required to adapt the wording according to the children’s level of understanding.
+Schools are required to keep clear records of all consent they obtain and they must inform individuals of their ‘right to withdraw consent’ at the time, and offer easy ways to do this.
+When obtaining consent directly from children, schools are required to adapt the wording according to the children’s level of understanding.